Maybe you found some old garlic bulbs that have been lying in your pantry for a few months and are wondering whether you can use them.

-Each clove of garlic contains a compound called allicin that is responsible for the great flavor of garlic.
+Each clove of garlic contains a compound called allicin which is responsible for the great flavor of garlic.
 This compound is very volatile.
 When you cut or crush a clove of garlic, allicin begins to disintegrate.
 So if you want to enjoy the best taste of your garlic, you should use it on the day you cook it.

 - Look for indications of rot or dark spots.